defenseunicorns/pepr/README.md

 <img align="right" width="40%" src="_images/pepr.png" />

 Pepr is on a mission to save Kubernetes from the tyranny of YAML, intimidating glue code, bash scripts, and other makeshift solutions.
 As a Kubernetes controller, Pepr empowers you to define Kubernetes transformations using TypeScript, without software development expertise thanks to plain-english configurations.
 Pepr transforms a patchwork of forks, scripts, overlays, and other chaos into a cohesive, well-structured, and maintainable system.
-With Pepr, you can seamlessly transition IT ops tribal knowledge into code, simplifying documentation, testing, validation, and coordination of changes for a more predictable outcome.
+With Pepr, you can seamlessly transition IT ops legacy knowledge into code, simplifying documentation, testing, validation, and coordination of changes for a more predictable outcome.

 ## Features